elastic/logstash-forwarder/PROTOCOL.md

 This frame is used to tell the reader the maximum number of unacknowledged data frames the writer will send before blocking for acks.

+### 'compressed' frame type

+* SENT FROM WRITER ONLY
+* frame type value: ASCII 'C' aka byte value 0x43

+Payload:

+* 32bit unsigned payload length
+* 'length' bytes of compressed payload

+This frame type allows you to compress many frames into a single compressed envelope and is useful for efficiently compressing many small data frames.

+The compressed payload MUST contain full frames only, not partial frames.
+The uncompressed payload MUST be a valid frame stream by itself.
+As an example, you could have 3 data frames compressed into a single 'compressed' frame type:
+1D{k,v}{k,v}1D{k,v}{k,v}1D{k,v}{k,v} - when uncompressed, you should process the uncompressed payload as you would reading uncompressed frames from the network.

+TODO(sissel): It's likely this model is suboptimal, instead choose to use whole-stream compression z_stream in zlib (Zlib::ZStream in ruby) might be preferable.